 Charging up at home

 Fitting a dedicated charging point at home makes life a lot easier, provided you have a convenient driveway or garage you can make use of.
-There’s a Government scheme (OLEV) which subsidises this, offering a grant of up to 75% of the installation cost up to a maximum of £500.
+There’s a Government scheme (OLEV) which subsidises this, offering a grant of up to £350.
 It applies to both new and second hand vehicles, but the work has to be carried out by an authorised installer.
-Many new electric cars come with a deal where they will cover the remaining 25% of the cost, so the home charging point is essentially free.

 Special wiring is needed to install the charging point, connecting back to your fuse box (or consumer unit).
 Domestic charge points come with different ratings – typically from 7kW (3 times faster than a domestic plug) to 22kW (10 times faster).

 The car will come with a lead designed to plug into different type of domestic and public charge points, and software that controls the speed of charge and may even alert you via a smartphone app when it’s done.
-The cost of a full charge for a car with a 30kW battery is around £3, assuming nighttime electricity rates of 10p/kWh.
+The cost of a full charge for a car with a 40kW battery is around £6, assuming an electricity price of 15p/kWh.
+But you can cut this cost considerably if you choose an electricity supplier with cheaper night time rates, such as the Octopus Go tariff.

 There are quite a variety of different types of charging leads to contend with, with different capacities and plug fittings.
 But standardisation is starting to happen – with the 7 pin Type 2, or Mennekes, connector becoming the most common.